US charges former Taliban commander with killing US troops | DW | 07.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Former Taliban commander Haji Najibullah is accused of killing US military personnel in 2008.
-He was previously charged for kidnapping a US journalist.
+The indictment comes on the 20th anniversary of the US-led invasion of Afghanistan.

 US authorities on Thursday charged a former Taliban commander with killing US troops in 2008.